 III.
 Students Requesting Accommodations

-Students with disabilities have the responsibility of contacting the DSO as soon as possible after they have filed their intent to enroll with the University.
-A staff member will assist you in putting together a disability related documentation packet for review, see Guidelines for Disability Documentation, and will set up an intake interview for you with the director in order to assess your needs.
-Your documentation should be sent to the DSO either by fax or by regular mail as soon as possible before your first semester of enrollment at Pepperdine.
-Accommodations will not be granted until the DSO director has reviewed your documentation and approved reasonable and appropriate accommodations.
-You should not assume that the University knows any information about your disability because you chose to include it in your application for admission.
-If you do not have documentation, or if your documentation is insufficient, a DSO staff member can refer you to an appropriate professional for evaluation.
+Students with disabilities may request accommodations at any time.
+However, the University must have time to review and approve the request before making accommodations.
+In addition, some accommodations take more time to provide than others.
+Therefore, students are encouraged to contact the DSO as soon as possible after they have filed their intent to enroll with the University.
+A staff member will assist the student in putting together a disability related documentation packet for review (see Guidelines for Disability Documentation) and will set up an intake interview for the student with the director in order to assess the student's needs.
+The documentation should be sent to the DSO either by fax or regular mail as soon as possible before the student's first semester of enrollment at Pepperdine.
+Students should not assume that the University knows any information about his or her disability because it was included it in the student's application for admission.
+If the student does not have documentation, or if the documentation is insufficient, a DSO staff member can refer the student to an appropriate professional for evaluation.

-Physical and Mental Disabilities: A student with a physical disability must provide verification certified by a licensed physician, audiologist, speech pathologist, physical therapist, rehabilitation counselor, or other professional health care provider who is qualified in the diagnosis of the disability.
+Physical and mental disabilities: a student with a physical disability must provide verification certified by a licensed physician, audiologist, speech pathologist, physical therapist, rehabilitation counselor, or other professional healthcare provider who is qualified in the diagnosis of the disability.
 The verification must reflect the student's present level of functioning of the major life activity affected by the impairment.
-The cost of obtaining the professional verification shall be borne by the student.
+The cost of obtaining the professional verification shall be incurred by the student.

 If the initial verification is incomplete or inadequate to determine the present extent of the disability and necessary accommodations, the University shall have the discretion to require a supplemental assessment of the disability.
-The cost of the supplemental assessment shall be borne by the student.
 If the University requires an additional assessment for purposes of obtaining a second opinion, then the University shall bear any costs not covered by any third party payor.

-When the director has completed the student's documentation review and has determined that the student's disability has a current functional impact on the student's academic work, or the student's participation in Pepperdine's programs, he/she will work with the student to determine what accommodations are reasonable and appropriate for the student.
+The DSO director has the responsibility to review each student's documentation conscientiously and diligently in carefully considering the student's request for accommodation.
+When the director has completed the evaluation and has determined that the student's disability has a current functional impact on his or her academic work or ability to participate in Pepperdine's programs, the director will work with the student to determine what accommodations are reasonable and appropriate.
 The DSO staff will also assist the student with the necessary paperwork required to request services.

-Students and Applicants who desire information beyond what is written in University publications may contact the Disability Services Office.
-If after contacting the Disability Services Office there remains a desire for additional information, students may contact the University's Equal Opportunity Officer.
+Students and applicants who desire information beyond what is written in University publications may contact the Disability Services Office.
+If after contacting this office there remains a desire for additional information, students may contact the University's Equal Opportunity Officer.